 How your pet feels plays a big part in how well he or she copes.

 Many complementary therapies help your pet relax and reduce stress.
-They might also help to calm your pet’s emotions, relieve anxiety, and promote a general sense of health and well being.
+They might also help calm your pet’s emotions, relieve anxiety, and promote a general sense of well being.

 Reducing Side Effects and Symptoms

 In humans, studies show certain complementary therapies help to control some symptoms of cancer and treatment side effects.
 Complementary and alternative therapies work the same in pets.

 For example, Eastern herbs often help reduce symptoms of pet cancer.